-Resolve commercial disputes through alternative dispute resolution (ADR.)
+Resolve commercial disputes through amicable dispute resolution (ADR)

-Amicable Dispute Resolution (ADR.) is a method of resolving disputes without resorting to the courts.
-They promote agreement by improving communication between the parties.
-ADRs are faster and less costly than litigation and respect the principle of confidentiality.
+Alternative Dispute Resolution (ADR) is a method of resolving disputes without recourse to the courts.
+They promote the search for an agreement by improving communication between the parties.
+ADRs are faster and cheaper than litigation and respect the principle of confidentiality.

-There are various alternative dispute resolution (ADR.) methods: mediation (treaty and judicial), arbitration, conciliation, participatory procedure and collaborative law.
+There are various amicable dispute resolution (ADR) methods: mediation (conventional and judicial), arbitration, conciliation, participatory procedure and collaborative law.

 Mediation